gigalixir/gigalixir-cli/docs/source/main.rst

 There are a number of environment variables set in your app container. :bash:`SOURCE_VERSION` contains your current SHA.

-What environment variables are available to by app?
+What environment variables are available to my app?
 ===================================================

 SOURCE_VERSION contains the current SHA